prorev/prorev.github.io/_posts/2020-12-03-networking-in-linux.md

 ### Private IP Address ranges

 IP addresses (IPv4) vary from 0.0.0.0 to 255.255.255.255 but not all are meant to be public.
-Next are the IP addresses of *Private Internet*:
+There is so called *Private Internet*:

     10.0.0.0/8
     from 10.0.0.0 to 10.255.255.255